jcarbonnell/nova/README.md

 1. **Private Keys** - Never publish NEAR private keys to version control
 2. **Key Storage** - Keys managed in TEEs; never handle plaintext in code
-3. **IPFS Privacy** - IPFS content is addressable by CID; encryption is essential
+3. **Storage Privacy** - stored content is addressable by reference; client-side encryption is essential
 4. **Access Control** - Always verify user authorization before operations
 5. **Key Rotation** - Revoked members cannot decrypt content uploaded after revocation
-6. **Client-Side Encryption** - Files are encrypted locally using AES-256-GCM; plaintext never transmitted to IPFS or MCP server
+6. **Client-Side Encryption** - Files are encrypted locally using AES-256-GCM; plaintext never transmitted to FastFS or MCP server
 7. **Token Ephemerality** - Nonces and timestamps prevent replay; session tokens auto-refresh
 8. **API Key Security** - Store API keys in environment variables; never commit to version control

 ## Future Roadmap

+### In Progress
+- **Off-chain retention driver**: Per-group retention windows and file deletion are live on-chain (`set_group_retention`, `get_expired_transactions`, `tombstone_transactions`); the scheduled off-chain driver that reads expired files and tombstones them is the last remaining backend piece.
+- **Codex / ChatGPT plugin**: The Claude plugin (`nova-ai-memory`) is shipped.
+A Codex/ChatGPT equivalent is deferred — those surfaces require a hosted MCP endpoint consumed by a cloud agent, which is incompatible with NOVA's client-side encryption model (plaintext and keys never leave the user's machine).
+NOVA ships there unchanged if/when they support local, client-side-encrypting plugins in their public directories.
+- **Cold master-seed backup**: NOVA accounts and group keys persist on `nova-kv.near` and recover across TEE restarts via the master seed.
+Remaining risk is master seed loss — a cold backup mechanism for the encrypted master seed blob is on the roadmap.

 ### Potential Enhancements
-- **AI Metadata Extraction**: Automate metadata extraction for optimized IPFS indexing.
+- **AI Metadata Extraction**: Automate metadata extraction for optimized storage indexing.
 - **Dataset Monetization**: Add pricing for file access/downloads.
 - **Per-user rights**: So far all group members can upload files in the group.
 This could be controllable with per-member rights to be set at add member or later updated.
 - **Chainlink Oracles**: Dynamic fee calculation (NEAR/USD + IPFS storage costs)
 - **Multi-Chain Support**: Expand to other NEAR-compatible chains
-- **NOVA account Backup**: NOVA accounts and group keys are now persisted on `nova-kv.near` as encrypted blobs, recoverable across TEE restarts via the master seed.
-Remaining risk is master seed loss — a cold backup mechanism for the encrypted master seed blob is on the roadmap.

 ## Contributing